lavollmer/sunnyside-agency-landingpage/README.md

 7. Wrote out all my components and named them.
 Created my App.js and imported all the components to make sure the page would run smoothly.
 8. Work on the Icon Sunnyside Logo component.
 The icon file I received wasn't working.
 I used snipping clipper to take an image of the design layout.
 Took the logo and ran it through a website to remove the background of the image.
 I got a usable image for the website.
 Realized the logo icon did work - just wasn't showing up when using.
 9. Work on navigation bar.
 Start by working on useState hook for the mobile menu.
 I had to add react-router-dom to my main.jsx page to allow all the child components of App to have access to the routing context.
+10. Work on the splash page - understand the spacing of the words and arrow image to have it land on the orange image

 ### Built with